 The pet grooming gloves will remove loose hair and prevent the development of mats and tangles.

-How Much Does an American Shorthair Cat Cost?
+How Much is American Shorthair Cat Price?

 Their price depends on several factors.
 But on average, you can expect to pay from $600 to $1200 for a purebred kitten.